 The grind level determines how coarse or finely ground the coffee beans are.
 This level impacts the taste of the final brew.
 Different types of coffee makers work best with a particular kind of grind:

 Coarse grinds have a texture like kosher salt.
-These work best with percolators and French press machines.
+These work best with:

-Medium grinds will work well with manual/auto drip machines that have either paper or steel filters.
+- Manual/auto drip machines that have either paper or steel filters

 What are some other features and labeling on the packaging I need to focus on?